 You can travel within India by:

-This is usually used for intercity travels.
+This is usually used for intercity travel.
 There are a few classes of seats that you can choose from.
 Here’s a detailed guide to using the train system in India.

 This is probably the cheapest and most convenient way to travel.
 However, nighttime bus travel is probably not the safest so try to plan your bus trips for during the day.